-is introducing at the Searchmaster radar utilizing technology, which provides multirole surveillance capability covering five mission types: anti-surface warfare, anti-submarine warfare, , ground surveillance and tactical air support.
+Thales is introducing at Euronaval the Searchmaster maritime surveillance radar utilizing AESA technology, which provides multirole surveillance capability covering five mission types: anti-surface warfare, anti-submarine warfare, maritime surveillance, ground surveillance and tactical air support.

 The AESA scanning technology used on this radar is derived from the RBE2 AESA radar developed for the Omnirole Rafale combat aircraft.
 The combination of a rotating antenna adds 360° coverage with extended range.
 According to Thales, the use of electronic scanning in the vertical plane enables simultaneous short-range and long- range surveillance, and continuous detection in harsh environmental conditions.

 This high-performance radar meets the requirements of airborne surface, ground and air surveillance missions.
 The system is compact and lightweight, compared to existing systems, (weighing approximately 75kg) and is suitable for operation on board MALE (medium altitude, long endurance) UAVs, medium-tonnage or heavy-lift mission helicopters and mission aircraft (turboprop or jet-engined), providing all these platforms with multimission capabilities.